 Before offering a few tips and tricks for language learning, here are a few reasons why you should learn as many foreign languages as you can:

-– If a business website is only provided in English, it is unlikely that the business will be gaining many non English-speaking clients.
-Bilinguism helps you stay competitive in business as above 50% of the top businesses in the United States now have invested in website translation.
+If a business website is only provided in English, it is unlikely that the business will be gaining many non-English-speaking clients.
+Bilingualism helps you stay competitive in business as above 50% of the top businesses in the United States now have invested in website translation.
 A professional translator can help build confidence with foreign clients, helping the business to appear professional and emphasizing their international merit.

-– Learning and consequently being able to speak a new language can be fun, opening up new doors both socially and professionally speaking.
+Learning and consequently being able to speak a new language can be fun, opening up new doors both socially and professionally speaking.
 It’s also worth noting that companies value bilingual employees, who have the possibility to earn slightly more than their monolingual colleagues.
-Additionally, Bilinguals also show improved levels in problem-solving, decision making and multitasking as learning a new language isn’t just a new way of speaking, but often a whole new way of thinking.
+Additionally, bilinguals also show improved levels of problem-solving, decision-making and multitasking as learning a new language isn’t just a new way of speaking, but often a whole new way of thinking.

-Having a practice schedule (or a study plan like this) helps you stay focused and avoid procrastination.
+Having a practice schedule helps you stay focused and avoid procrastination.
 The average brain learns 10-20 new words per hour.
 Make sure you avoid cramming too much at once as you could forget much more than you remember.
-You have plenty time to learn, there’s no rush!
+You have plenty of time to learn, there’s no rush!